scionproto/scion/doc/protocols/authenticator-option.rst

   The sender SHOULD ensure the uniqueness of the absolute time (*AbsTime*) per identical packet.
-  The receiver will use the *AbsTime* for replay detection and, thus, it SHOULD drop packets with a duplicate:
+  The receiver will use the *AbsTime* for replay detection and, thus, it SHOULD drop identical packets, i.e. packets with a duplicate:

   .. math::
     (\mathrm{SRC\ ISD, SRC\ AS, SrcHostAddr, Authenticator})

   .. note::
-  Note that the Authenticator includes the Timestamp (used to derived the *AbsTime*).
+  In other words, the duplicate suppression would happend within the acceptance windows considering identical values for the Authenticator field, which is computed based on packet contents, such as the Timestamp (used to derived the *AbsTime*) and the upper layer payload
-  In other words, the duplicate suppression would happend within the acceptance windows considering identical values for the Authenticator field, which is computed based on packet contents such as the Timestamp and the upper layer payload (see the section :ref:`Authenticated Data<authenticated-date>`).
+  (see the section :ref:`Authenticated Data<authenticated-date>`).

   When used with a non-DRKey :ref:`SPI <spao-spi>`, this field is used as